Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Conclusions

 \begin{itemize} \item 98\% of detected sub-Neptunes are in the region of the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space corresponding to permanent, steady state magma oceans for gas dwarfs.
 Therefore, most observed sub-Neptunes, if they are gas dwarfs, have permanent magma oceans.
 If a sizeable fraction of the sub-Neptune population are gas dwarfs, this motivates theoretical work to understand and predict the consequences of interactions between the magma and the atmospheres of these planets, as well as dedicated observational campaigns to search for chemical signatures of these interactions. \item The most significant parameters that determine the steady state melt fraction of gas dwarfs are the instellation flux and the atmospheric mass fraction.
 The stellar effective temperature exerts negligible influence on their thermal steady state when the instellation flux is kept constant. \item The C/H ratio of the bulk volatile inventory and the mantle oxygen fugacity exert some influence over the thermal steady state, with higher volatile C/H ratios and more reducing mantles making a solidified mantle a more likely evolutionary outcome.
-However, gas dwarfs with higher volatile C/H ratios and more oxidising mantles also have higher mean molecular weight atmospheres, giving them radii below the sub-Neptune regime, unless they also have water-rich interiors.
-While their degree of deep-mantle melting is sensitive to planet mass, the degree of melting near the surface is not; for this reason, the likelihood of gas dwarfs possessing a surface magma ocean will be unaffected by their mass. \item Of the sub-Neptunes for which there are JWST transmission spectra, we find that three planets (TOI-836 c, TOI-270 d, K2-18 b) have masses, radii and instellation fluxes consistent with them being gas dwarfs with permanent magma oceans.
+However, planets with higher volatile C/H ratios and more oxidising mantles also have high atmospheric mean molecular weights and are thus outside the scope of this study.
+While their degree of deep-mantle melting is sensitive to planet mass, the degree of melting near the surface is not; for this reason, the likelihood of gas dwarfs possessing a surface magma ocean will be unaffected by their mass. \item Of the sub-Neptunes for which there are JWST transmission spectra, we find that three planets (TOI-836 c, TOI-270 d, K2-18 b) have masses, radii and instellation fluxes consistent with them being gas dwarfs with permanent magma oceans, although this prediction is sensitive to the choice of host stellar spectrum used.
 Given that low mean molecular weight atmospheres have not been ruled out for these planets, a molten gas dwarf scenario cannot be ruled out for these planets based on their masses, radii and instellation fluxes alone.
 Future observational constraints on their atmospheric chemistry, combined with self-consistent evolutionary modelling frameworks, are required to further explore the magma ocean hypothesis for these planets. \end{itemize}